Gular Ahmadova: Gulargate scandal

-Arrest, trial and imprisonment
+Arrest, trial, and imprisonment

 Gular Ahmadova was arrested on 13 February 2013 while attempting to leave for Georgia.
 According to her lawyers, Ahmadova was on her way to receive medical treatment there.
 She was charged with embezzlement and failure to report a grave offence.
 She pleaded not guilty.
 Her official website was shut down, along with the newspaper Markaz which she had founded in 1998.
 On 5 July 2013, the Central Election Commission announced there would be no by-election held to fill the vacant seat following Ahmadova's resignation.

 According to Ahmadova's lawyers, her physical and psychological state deteriorated while in custody.
 She refused to give any testimony till Elshad Abdullayev was tried, and alleged the videos had been edited.
 She was found guilty on all counts and, on 2 December 2013, sentenced to three years in custody.
 The relatively mild verdict was ruled considering the fact that Ahmadova had previously had a clear criminal record, had been three-time elected parliament member, had engaged in charitable work, was suffering from unnamed health conditions and was a parent of an underage child.
 In January 2014, the Baku Court of Appeal upheld this decision.

 Release and later life

 On 5 May 2014, the Court of Appeal held a hearing, following which Ahmadova's sentence was suspended and she was released immediately, having thus served 14 months of her sentence in custody.
 She continued to claim her innocence.
 The decision was heavily criticised by opposition members.
 Legal expert Aslan Ismayilov questioned the validity of Gular Ahmadova's mild sentence for embezzling a large sum of money in comparison with the sentence of the opposition youth activist Ilkin Rustamzadeh charged with hooliganism and organising unauthorised protests, a much less grave offence, and sentenced to eight years in custody in 2014.
 Elshad Abdullayev commented on Ahmadova's release by referring to the whole legal process as "a court show that went to demonstrate once again the lawless nature of Azerbaijani courts."

 In an August 2015 interview, Ahmadova, without offering a specific date, admitted that she had been on the brink of committing suicide during "the most difficult times" of her life.
-In late 2015, Ahmadova filed an appeal in order to have herself cleared out of all charges but on 16 February 2016, after she had failed twice to show up for a hearing, the court refused to rule in her favour.
+In late 2015, Ahmadova filed an appeal in order to have herself cleared of all charges, but on 16 February 2016, after she had failed twice to show up for a hearing, the court refused to rule in her favour.

 In February 2020, Ahmadova's son, 33, was arrested for criminal possession of a weapon.